Learn How to Play Chess 101: Beginner’s Guide to Chess Rules & Chess Strategy

 Knowing the rules and basic strategies of chess is only the beginning.
 There is so much more to learn that you could never learn everything even in a lifetime.
 Even the chess masters continue to learn!

-For those new and just learning how to play chess, the best 3 ways to improve your chess game are:
+For those new and just learning chess the best 3 ways to improve your game are:

-The best way to learn how to play chess is to play.
+The best way to learn chess is to play.
 Nothing teaches better than experience.
 Play as much as possible.
 With online chess available against a live opponent, as well as against a computer, it’s very easy to practice.

 Don’t worry about making mistakes, every mistake is a chance to learn and get better.
 Learn from all your games, both the games you win and lose.
 The best method to take is to first just play to get a feel for the game, and then focus on building skills gradually.
 This takes us to our next point: